 Save room for drinks, as your next stop on this fun-filled Tampa itinerary is to a local brewery.

 Sample Local Brews

-Tampa Bay Brewing Co is the oldest craft brewery in Tampa, opened in 1995.
+Tampa Bay Brewing Co is the oldest craft brewery in Tampa, which opened in 1995.
 They offer a wide variety of locally brewed craft beers and a full-on lunch and dinner menu all in a family-friendly atmosphere.

 If you aren’t into craft beers and prefer a great cider or mead then Cigar City Cider & Mead is the place to go!

-They offer a wide selection of sweet and dry cider and meads made with 100% natural Florida grown ingredients.
+They offer a wide selection of sweet and dry cider and meads made with 100% natural Florida-grown ingredients.

 Want cider to go?
 They also cell their hard cider and apple pie cider in 6 packs!

 Want to see how beer is brewed and then sample it?
 Then check out Coppertail Brewing Co. which produces four core beers and a number of special releases.